moderndatacompany/dataos.info/docs/resources/stacks/benthos/bloblang/walkthrough.md

 You should notice that when a value type is assigned to the root the output is the raw value, and therefore strings are not quoted.
 This is what makes it possible to output data of any format, including encrypted, encoded or otherwise binary data.

 Unstructured mapping is not limited to the output.
-Rather than referencing the input document with this, where it must be structured, it is possible to reference it as a binary string with the function content, try changing your mapping to:
+Rather than referencing the input document with this, where it must be structured, it is possible to reference it as a binary string with the [function `content`](../bloblang/functions.md), try changing your mapping to:

 ```yaml
 root = content().uppercase()